Mist net: Disadvantages

 A female brown-headed cowbird being removed from a mist net.

 The use of mist nets has several disadvantages.
 Mist-netting is very time-consuming.
 Nets have to be set up without mistakes.
 An animal caught in a mist net becomes entangled, so the net must be checked often and the animal removed promptly.
 Disentangling an animal from a mist net can be difficult and must be done carefully by trained personnel.
 If an animal is heavily entangled, the mist net may need to be cut to avoid injuring the animal, damaging the material.

 Mist nets will not capture birds in direct proportion to their presence in the area (Remsen and Good 1996) and can miss a species completely if it is active in a different strata of vegetation, such as high in the canopy.
 They can, however, provide an index to population size.

 People using mist nets must be careful and well-trained, since the capture process can harm birds.
-One study found the average rate of injury for birds in mist nets is lower than any other method of studying vertebrates, between 0 and 0.59% while the average mortality rate is between 0 and 0.23%.
+One study found the average rate of injury for birds in mist nets is between 0 and 0.59% while the average mortality rate is between 0 and 0.23%.

 While rare, it has been suggested (without scientific studies) that larger birds may be more prone to leg injuries and internal bleeding.
 Smaller birds typically have problems with tangling issues and wing injuries.
 Factors that affect the injury and mortality rate are human error while handling the species, time of year caught, time of day caught, predators in the area, and size/material of the mist net.